jtsternberg/Code-Snippets-CPT/readme.txt

 A WordPress plugin for managing and displaying code snippets

 Adds a custom post type for managing your code snippets with taxonomies for classifying the snippets.
-Embed to posts or pages via a handy shortcode insert button that allows you to pick from the most recent snippets.
+Embed snippets with syntax highlighting to posts or pages via a handy shortcode insert button that allows you to pick from the most recent snippets.
+Syntax highlighting provided by the [Prettify javascript library](https://code.google.com/p/google-code-prettify/).

 Feel free to [fork or contribute on Github](https://github.com/jtsternberg/Code-Snippets-CPT).